hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 scenarios, it is only possible to meet the requirements set out in {{req-state}}
 when using purpose-designed hardware, such as hardware-security modules.

 Stateful HBS are already profiled or discussed in several deployment-focused specifications and guidance documents.
 For example, [RFC9802] discusses suitable use cases for stateful HBS in X.509 (including firmware/software signing and CA certificates).
-The SUIT Mandatory-to-Implement algorithms specification [I-D.draft-ietf-suit-mti] defines an asymmetric profile that uses HSS-LMS, providing an interoperability target for software/firmware update IoT ecosystems.
+The Cryptographic Algorithms for Internet of Things (IoT) Devices specification {{I-D.ietf-suit-mti}} defines an asymmetric profile that uses HSS-LMS, providing an interoperability target for software/firmware update IoT ecosystems.
 Additionally, the NSA [CNSA2.0] allows LMS (and XMSS) in specific application scenarios such as firmware/software signing.

 # Specific Terminology in the Context of Stateful HBS

-In this section we specify certain notions which are important in the context of Stateful HBS.
+This section defines key notions that are important in the context of Stateful HBS.

 ## Private Key Components